Homeopathic Remedies Target Symptoms of MRSA Staph Infections and Homeopathy

 Any staph infection is a serious condition.
 This page shows how complicated and detailed homeopathic care can be as a treatment option.
 The beauty of this care is that a lot of time is spent in order to understand the person at all levels.
-What are the symptoms?
-When did it begin?
+What are the prevailing symptoms?
+When did the problem begin?
 Is it related to anything else in the person's life history?
 How does it affect them?

 After a two-hour interview there is a sense of relief that the person has been heard and some form of awareness occurs so that life improves, with better coping skills and hope.